 If keeping your succulents outside, you can probably get away with never watering your plants here in the UK.
 The rain every few weeks in the summer should be sufficient to give your plants enough water.
 Succulents store a high percentage of their water in their leaves and stems so they don’t need to be in continuous wet soil to draw up moisture like other plants.
 In fact, you will find that allowing the soil to dry out in between watering will make your colours more vibrant and stronger, giving you a hardier stronger succulent.

 Keeping indoors or under glass

-When keeping your succulents indoors it is best to allow for the soil to become dry in between watering’s.
-When you do decide to water, it is best to soak them which would replicate a torrential down pour (heavy rain shower).
-Little and often is not a good idea as you want your succulents to reach its roots out and develop a strong robust root system trying to find nutrients and moisture.
+When keeping your succulents indoors it is best to allow for the soil to become dry in between waterings.
+When you do decide to water, it is best to soak them, this will replicate a torrential down pour (heavy rain shower).
+Little and often is not a good idea.
+You want your succulents to reach its roots out and develop a strong, robust root system trying to find nutrients and moisture.
 Achieving this will give you a much hardier and stronger plant.

 Depending on the inside temperatures, you might water once a month or once a week.
 If your house has central heating turned on, then you may find your pots drying out faster.
 The best way to tell if it is dry is to pick up the pot and try to get a feel by the weight of the pot to figure out if it needs water.

 This might sound completely different to keeping normal plants but we believe this is what makes succulents a joy to keep as they are very low maintenance plants.
 The more you leave them alone the more they will reward you with growth rates and stunning colours and form.
 We often get asked how do our succulents have such good colours and it is because we keep our succulents in this way.